 - Illustrations of the candidate’s teaching excellence and the impact on student learning.

-- In addition, you should request 5 letters of support for your nomination.
+- Five letters of support for your nomination (these letters are not counted in the page maximum).
 Letters of support should be from:

 *Candidate’s department head or chair (if this person is the nominator, the nomination letter will suffice for this requirement).

-*One other colleague who has observed the candidate in the classroom.
+*One colleague who has observed the candidate in the classroom.

 *Three students, at least one of whom must currently be a student at Georgia Tech.